Learn when it’s time to replace your HVAC system and what to know before you buy.

 You may need to replace your system if any of these telltale signs occur:

-- You’re seeing a spike or general upward trend in your energy bills.
+- You see a spike or upward trend in your energy bills.

 - You’re paying for frequent repairs.

 - Your home isn’t as comfortable as you would like it to be; perhaps it has hot spots or cold spots, is too dry or too humid, or has large temperature swings.

-- Your boiler, furnace or air conditioner is between 12 and 20 years old.
+- Your boiler, furnace or air conditioner is more than 12 years old.

-Follow these general guidelines to estimate the lifespan of your system, suggests David Kenyon, HVAC Field Sales Trainer at Sears Home Improvement in the New York City area: Condensers and air handlers usually last 12 to 17 years; boilers typically last 15 to 25 years; and furnaces can last 15 to 20 years.
+Follow these general guidelines to estimate the lifespan of your system, suggests David Kenyon, a Sears HVAC expert in the New York City area: Condensers and air handlers usually last 12 to 17 years; boilers typically last 15 to 25 years; and furnaces can last 15 to 20 years.

 Get in touch with someone knowledgeable and trustworthy to help you understand whether you need to replace any part of your system.
 Sears Home Services offers a no-cost evaluation of your current system and will discuss options.